Informed censoring: the parametric combination of data and expert information: Application to real data

+{The distribution for the sample, as mentioned earlier, is chosen as Pareto, and specified by \eqref{pareto_dist}}.
 However, this distribution holds only for the tail.
 Previous analysis (cf.\ \cite{combined}) has shown that the pure Pareto behaviour manifests itself when considering the top $70$ order statistics (or less).
 Consequently, we take the largest $69$ $W_k$ values and consider them as the new sample, with the scale parameter $x_0$ given by the $70$-th largest $W_k$.
 We also consider the corresponding concomitants for the $Z_k$ and $\delta_k$.

-We proceed to optimize $\ell_n$ for various values of $\sigma^2$, which incurs in different tail indices $\pr=\pr(\sigma^2)$.
+We proceed to optimize $\ell_n$ for various values of $\sigma^2$, which incurs in different tail indices {$1/c=\gamma=\gamma(\sigma^2)$}.
 A curve of the reciprocal quantities (which is usually referred to as the tail index, with larger values indicating heavier tails) is provided in Figure \ref{alphas}.

 We observe something that might seem counterintuitive at first: the informed censored estimator bridges the imputation and full survival methods (and agrees in the extreme cases, by construction), but it does not always lie completely between the two of them.
 The explanation is that there is a different amount of mass contribution $\log\int f(x)d\mu_k(x)$ to the loss function for different $\sigma$, which can tilt the estimation towards giving a larger (or smaller) importance to the corresponding datapoint than in classical likelihood methods.
 In other words, the height (and not only the shape) of the curves in Figure \ref{nu_density} matters.